jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_streams.rst

 =======

-As part of its integration of the `PSR-7 <http://www.php-fig.org/psr/psr-7/>`_ HTTP message standard, the AWS SDK for PHP uses the `PSR-7 StreamInterface
+As part of its integration of the `PSR-7 <http://www.php-fig.org/psr/psr-7/>`_ HTTP message standard, the |sdk-php| uses the `PSR-7 StreamInterface
 <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Psr.Http.Message.StreamInterface.html>`_
 internally as its abstraction over `PHP streams
 <http://php.net/manual/en/intro.stream.php>`_.
 Any command with an input field